ajwills72/rminr/docs/rminrinpsy.md

 and a link to Creative Commons teaching materials, where these are available.
 The year teaching in R was adopted at undergraduate and postgraduate level is also recorded.

-If you'd like to appear on this list, please submit a [pull request](https://github.com/ajwills72/rminr/blob/master/docs/rminrinpsy.md).
+If you'd to add to this list, please submit a [pull request](https://github.com/ajwills72/rminr/blob/master/docs/rminrinpsy.md).
 Or, if you're not sure how to do that, just email me: andy@willslab.co.uk

 ## Universities